Free Printable: Low Carb & Keto Food ListGet It Now

 Stir fry the veggies and herbs.

 I used cauliflower, red peppers, rosemary, and thyme.
-Feel free to use other low carb vegetables – check the low carb food list for ideas!
+Feel free to use other low carb vegetables – check out my list of low carb foods for ideas!
 Make sure you only cook veggies that stand up to heat, like rosemary and thyme.
 Softer herbs, like basil, are best added fresh without cooking.

 Transfer the veggies and meat into a casserole dish.